megaease/easeagent/doc/matcher-DSL.md

 In addition, `ClassMatcherBuilder` provides `and()` method which will finish current builder and start a new `ClassMatcherBuilder`.
 The previous builder will generate a `Left ClassMatcher` and the new builder will generate a 'Right ClassMatcher'.
 The `Left matcher` and `Right matcher` will be combined into one `AndClassMatcher`, and a method will match as long as the `Left` or `Right` matcher is a match.

-For example, the following matcher will will match classes that inherit the `easeagent.test.TestBaseClass` class **and** exclude classes implementing "easeagent.test.InterfaceB" class.
+For example, the following matcher will will match classes that inherit the `easeagent.test.TestBaseClass` class **and** exclude classes implementing "easeagent.test.InterfaceB" interface.

 ```
     matcher = ClassMatcher.builder()
         .hasSuperClass("easeagent.test.TestBaseClass")